Fed's Yellen sees stronger case for interest rate hike

 The Fed officials' comments pushed the dollar .DXY higher against a basket of currencies.
 U.S. stock prices see-sawed, ending the trading session generally lower, while prices of U.S. Treasuries were mostly weaker.

-Markets remained sceptical of the Fed's rate hike projections largely because of the perceived wide gap between what it has signalled and ultimately delivered.
+Markets remained skeptical of the Fed's rate hike projections largely because of the perceived wide gap between what it has signaled and ultimately delivered.

 The Fed raised rates in December for the first time in nearly a decade and projected another four hikes in 2016, only to scale that back to two moves in the wake of a global growth slowdown, financial market volatility and slow progress in meeting its 2 percent inflation goal.